sebastian-mutz/fsml/README.md

 ### <span style="color:#734f96">Beta</span>

-This stage is reached once:
+This stage is reached once FSML:

-- FSML is able to reproduce all of the above mentioned type of analyses without issues.
+- has undergone substantial testing (incl. comparisons to other libs)
-- FSML fully works with GFortran, LFortran, and Flang compilers.
+- has proper documentation.
-- FSML has proper documentation.
+- fully works with GFortran, LFortran, and Flang compilers.

 ### <span style="color:#734f96">Progress</span>